Monday, December 31, 2018

 Everyone knows malls are in decline.
 They've got to adapt or die.
 Out here in Los Angeles, land of malls, the Westside Pavilion has lost its two anchor stores and is in its death throes.
 Meanwhile, the Westfield Century City has rebuilt and seems to be doing well.
 (It even poached Macy's from the Pavilion).

-The mall that was closest to me when I moved here was the Beverly Center.
+The mall closest to me when I moved here was the Beverly Center.
 Then someone built the Beverly Connection next door, not to mention The Grove next to the Farmers Market, both of which took away business.
 The Grove, in particular, is thriving.
 So not too long ago the Beverly Center shut down for rebuilding.

 It's just reopened and I must say, it looks pretty much the same.
 I'm sure some stores have changed, but it doesn't look that different from when I used to go there years ago.
 The most obvious difference is actually at street level, where there are a bunch of new restaurants.